AdobeDocs/experience-manager-65.en/help/assets/assets-sizing-guide.md

 ### Shared datastores {#shared-datastores}

 For large datastores, you can implement a shared datastore either through a shared file datastore on a network attached drive or through an Amazon S3 datastore.
-In this case, individual instances need not maintain a copy of the binaries.
+In this case, individual instances do not need to maintain a copy of the binaries.
 In addition, a shared datastore facilitates binary-less replication and helps reduce the bandwidth used to replicate assets to publish environments.

 #### Use cases {#use-cases}